AlexF999/python_automated_testbench/README.txt

 Contains a class for automated testing of Python programs.
+Work in progress.